clover0/issue-agent/website/docs/getting-started/installation.md

 ### GitHub Action

-Refer to the [setup-issue-agent guide](https://github.com/clover0/setup-issue-agent) for instructions on how to use Issue Agent as a GitHub Action.
+Refer to the [setup-issue-agent](https://github.com/clover0/setup-issue-agent) for instructions.

 ### GitHub Releases